 The Double-Edged Sword Of Forced Saving For Retirement

-On one hand, this forced savings is a good thing.
-The majority of Americans do not save 7.65% of their annual income from day one so this has at least guaranteed I will always get some money in retirement.
+On the one hand, this forced savings is a good thing.
+But, on the other hand, most Americans do not save 7.65% of their annual income from day one, so this has at least guaranteed I will always get some money in retirement.

 On the other hand, 7.65% is not nearly enough for a comfortable retirement with or without a guaranteed pension.

 Because I was ignorant about my pension, I was not forced to educate myself on the need to invest above and beyond what the pension provided me.
-The false sense of security provided by my pension has put me behind in my retirement saving than if I had started investing 10% or more from day one.
+As a result, my pension’s false sense of security put me behind in my retirement saving than if I had started investing 10% or more from day one.

 Pensions Are A False Safety Blanket

 In 2018, the average salary of a police officer in the United States was $58,320¹.
 In most jurisdictions, if the average officer reaches retirement age, they are eligible to receive $29,160 (50%) annually for the rest of their life (as long as the pension system stays healthy).